 Larina Mehta has been a part of Brookline A Capella since its founding in 2011.
 Larina earned her BA at Tufts University where she performed with the Tufts University Chorale and Tufts Chamber Singers.
-Larina also holds a master's degree in public health from George Washington University as well as a master's in education from Harvard.
-Larina recently left her job as Education Program Director with Boston Public Schools to stay home with her daughter, Avery.
+Larina also holds a master's degree in public health from George Washington University as well as a master's degree in education from Harvard University.
+She is currently taking a break from her work in the education field to be home with her two daughters.

 Allan graduated from RPI with a MS in Computer Science and has been working at Rhythmia Medical doing software QA since then.
 He has been singing as long as he can remember, most recently with the a cappella group Partial Credit at RPI.
 In addition to the singing, he put together a number of arrangements for PC, and hopes to arrange some songs for BAC as well.